 Kalabsha Temple is considered to be the largest and finest free standing temple of Egyptian Nubia, and its unique trapezoidal shape also lures many tourists to the area.
 Visitors, however, should not overlook the neighboring sites, such as the lovely Kiosk of Kertassi and the impressive Temple of Beit El Wali, both built by the ever popular Ramesses II.

 Most visitors reach Kalabsha via a water taxi, though there are times when the water levels are low enough to be driven via traditional cars and SUVs.
 There are no fees to enter the sites, but it can be costly to reach the destination.
 Also, many people do not plan enough time at the site to properly tour the entire collection of monuments.
 A period of at least four hours is recommended to thoroughly enjoy the temples and structures of the area.

 Kalabsha Temple has a very interesting and unique history, and though it is considered an incomplete or unfinished work, most scholars point to it as one of the finest examples of its kind.
 Spend plenty of time at the site and be sure that you “shop around” between the boatmen to get a good deal on your water taxi service.

-Alternatively, you can often book an Egypt tours package that includes a trip to Kalabsha Temple, but please bear in mind that we also provide custom Egypt tours which can be tailored specifically to your needs.
+Alternatively, you can book one of our luxury Lake Nasser cruises that include a visit to Kalabsha Temple.
+We also provide custom Egypt tours which can be tailored specifically to your needs.
 With more than half a century worth of experience, and with 24/7 customer service, we well and truly are a one-stop solution for your perfect Egypt vacation.